GraphSearchNet: Enhancing GNNs via Capturing Global Dependencies for Semantic Code Search: Experimental Results

 \subsection{RQ2: Ablation Study on Each Component in \tool.}

-We conduct the ablation study to investigate the impact of each component \ie, BiGGNN and multi-head attention on the separate encoder to confirm the local structural information and the global dependency in the graph are both beneficial for code search.
+We conduct the ablation study to investigate the impact of each component \ie, BiGGNN and multi-head attention on the separate encoder to confirm the local structural information and the global dependencies in the graph are both beneficial for code search.

 The experimental results are shown in Table~\ref{ablation-separate}, where the checkmark denotes the used component.
 We can observe that BiGGNN improves the performance significantly as compared to multi-head attention for the program encoder or the summary encoder.
 It is an interesting finding because compared with the graphs used in the program scenario~\cite{liu2020retrieval, allamanis2017learning, allamanis2020typilus, zhou2019devign}, the transformer architecture~\cite{vaswani2017attention}, where multi-head attention is the key component in it, is dominating the NLP community.
 Hence, encoding the code into graphs is a common practice for a program, however, it is not very common for the natural language, even there are some existing works~\cite{chen2019reinforcement, su2020multi, chen2019graphflow, song2018exploring, de2018question}.
 One possible reason we conjecture is that the standard transformer~\cite{vaswani2017attention} is equipped with the encoder-decoder architecture, which is more powerful for the text generation tasks such as machine translation~\cite{bahdanau2014neural, vaswani2017attention, luong2015effective}, text summarization~\cite{maybury1999advances, liu2019text}.
 The experimental results confirm the necessity to explore the structural information behind the query text for code search.
-Furthermore, we also find that the performance on Python dataset is still higher than Java when turning off some components, which indicates that the model is easier to learn the semantics on Python rather than Java.
+Furthermore, we also find that the performance on Python dataset is still higher than Java when turning off some components, which indicates that the model is easier to learn semantics on Python rather than Java.
+We also calculate the p-value of \tool and its different components on Java or Python testset respectively.
+The p-values are presented in the rightmost column of Table~\ref{ablation-separate}.
+We can observe that the majority of p-values are less than 0.1, which further confirms the effectiveness of each component in \tool.